-which is to be considered at a meeting of the [name of council or council committee (as the case requires)] to be held on the dav of 20 Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) Relationship of identified land to councillor $\square$ The councillor has an interest in the land (e.g. is the owner or has another interest arising out [Tick or cross one box.] of a mortgage, lease, trust, option or contract, or otherwise). ☐ An associated person of the councillor has an interest in the land.

-councillor has an interest in the land.

-Matter giving rise to pecuniary interest

-Nature of the land that is subject to a change ☐ The identified land.

-in zone/planning control by the proposed LEP (the subject land) ☐ Land that adjoins or is adjacent to or is in proximity to the identified land.

-[Tick or cross one box]

-Current zone/planning control

-[Insert name of current planning instrument and
+which is to be considered at a meeting of the [name of council or council committee (as the case requires)]

+to be held on the day of 20.

+Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) Relationship of identified land to the councillor [Tick or cross one box.] ☐ The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the councillor has an interest in the land. □ An associated company or body of the councillor has an interest in the land.
+Matter giving rise to pecuniary ir nterest 1 Nature of the land that is subject to a change in zone/planning □ The identified land. control by the proposed LEP (the subject land) 2 □ Land that adjoins or is adjacent to or is in proximity to the identified land.
+[Tick or cross one box] Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land]